zenglenn42/react-tutorials/README.md

 ## [Landing page upgrade](#contents)

 I'm liking the concept of my little annotated tutorial app.
 It has potential to be broadly interesting and potentially disruptive.
-But the design notes for the landing page are just off by a decade or so and we are visual creatures afterall.
+But the design notes for the landing page are just off by a decade or so and we are visual creatures after all.
 So I need to fix this first impression.
 I don't really have a strong call to action and the whole textured background thing feels like bad wabi sabi.
 (Don't hate me, wabi sabi, I'll find my way back to you.)

 :-/